frozzare/atom-wp-phptidy/README.md

 # Atom wp-phptidy package

-Atom package of a modified version of [wp-phptidy](https://github.com/scribu/wp-phptidy) script
+Atom package of a modified version of [wp-phptidy](https://github.com/scribu/wp-phptidy) script.

+This isn't publish on apm so install it with a git clone into `~/.atom/packages`.

 ## Usage